imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images10.png "images10.png")

 **Width (px)** : sets the size of the selected figure(s) in pixels

 **Width (cm)** : sets the size of the selected figure(s) in cm

 **Width (cols)** : sets the size of the selected figure(s) in journal columns (requires a journal style to be selected).
 If no journal style is selected 2 cols = 21cm, 1.5 col = 15.75cm and one col = 10.5 cm.

 **Space between rows** : sets the space between selected figure(s) rows in pixels

 ### 8.1.2) "Labels" tab

 ![](/media/Images43.png "images43.png")

 **1<sup>st</sup> letter** : put the first letter of the selected figure here and hit "Enter" on your keyboard or press the "Update letters" to get your figure letters incremented automatically.
 Tip : if you put a space instead of a letter then letters from the selected Figure will be removed.

 **Add Legend** : Adds a text field/legend text row at the end of the selected figure (the text is wrapped automatically) and behaves as a row object.

 ### 8.1.3) "Layout" tab (only available in free mode)

 ![](/media/Images48.png "images48.png")

 **Pack/Stack **: select several figures and press this button to pack these figures close to each other.

 **Align** : alignment functionality (similar to that in other software).
 Aligns objects top, bottom, left or right.

-**bring to front** : brings selection to front (in “free” mode, figures can overlap, it is therefore important to know which figure should be drawn above the others).
+**bring to front** : brings selection to front (in "free" mode, figures can overlap, it is therefore important to know which figure should be drawn above the others).

-**send to back** : sends selection to back (in “free” mode, figures can overlap, it is therefore important to know which figure should be drawn above the others).
+**send to back** : sends selection to back (in "free" mode, figures can overlap, it is therefore important to know which figure should be drawn above the others).

 ### 8.1.4) "Misc" tab

 ![](/media/Images44.png "images44.png")

 **Create a Figure or a Row with an empty image **: creates a Figure that just contains an empty image.
 You may use this empty image to draw arrows to logically connect independent figure objects.

 .2) "Row" objects parameters
 ----------------------------